quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part27_11.2.5_Coding_a.md

 #### Calculating Mass Excess for Hydrogen Isotopes
 Background context: In nuclear physics, the mass excess of an element gives the difference between its actual atomic mass and the sum of its constituent masses.
 This can be calculated using TensorFlow to handle tensor operations.

-:p How do you calculate the mass excess \(M - A \cdot u\) for hydrogen isotopes in TensorFlow?
+:p How do you calculate the mass excess $M - A \cdot u$ for hydrogen isotopes in TensorFlow?
 ??x
-To calculate the mass excess \(M - A \cdot u\) for hydrogen isotopes, follow these steps:
+To calculate the mass excess $M - A \cdot u$ for hydrogen isotopes, follow these steps:
 ```python
 import tensorflow as tf